itscodenation/flw2-trivia-20-21-starter/README.md

 ## Day 3.0: Event handlers

-### Goal: Add functionality to your "Next Question" button so that it renders the next question when clicked.
+### Goal 1: Add functionality to your "Next Question" button so that it renders the next question when clicked.

 - [ ] Add state to `<App />` using the `useState` React hook to keep track of the current question number.
   - [ ] Replace the current question number variable that you wrote in Day 1.